adloky/smalls/french-classic-b-mbm.md

 The queen's now non-existent conscience is shrivelled and atrophied from a lifetime of disuse.
 She wipes away tears of joy at seeing the suffering and woe she causes in Black's camp.

 After 42.Qc7 Be6 , the flustered bishops clearly do not love their fellow man or woman (especially White's queen!), a clear violation of their job guidelines, which state that they should love everyone.
-Now simplest is 43.Qxc5+ and in one swoop, White removes both defenders of the f8-square and wraps up the game with 43...Qxc5 44.Rxc5+ Kxc5 45.f8=Q+ . --- SUMMARY: Topalov's 13 Rb3 and 14 Ba4 idea is at the time of this writing, our greatest theoretical challenge of the chapter.
+Now simplest is 43.Qxc5+ and in one swoop, White removes both defenders of the f8-square and wraps up the game with 43...Qxc5 44.Rxc5+ Kxc5 45.f8=Q+ .

+SUMMARY: Topalov's 13.Rb3 and 14.Ba4 idea is at the time of this writing, our greatest theoretical challenge of the chapter.
 According to the comps, Black is still okay, but we must play exceedingly accurately.
 Also, we don't have to accept the piece.
 We have options to decline like Golubev's 14...g6.
-In fact, let's move on to our next game, where we take a look at 14...Qd8, which also declines the dangerous Topalov piece sac.
+In fact, let's move on to our next game, where we take a look at 14...Qd8, which also declines the dangerous Topalov piece sac.<level start="13.Rb3"/>

 1-0